 Example of the route

-Here’s an overview of the area we covered in 2016 – next time it may be different.
-Click to enlarge.
+Here’s an overview of the area we covered in November 2018 – next time it may be different.

 We will drive a lot on tracks, which in Morocco are never really difficult.
-Only when it comes to sand driving, which may happen if we get to the Erg Chebbi dunes, requires some special skills.
+Only sand driving, which may happen if we get to the dunes, requires some special skills.

 The price of this tour assumes you drive your own 4×4 vehicle.
 If you don’t own a suitable car, you can rent a Landrover Defender via us at an additional fee.

 - 14 overnight stays during the trip in hotels, campsites, Berber tents, wild camping, including breakfast

 - Welcome and farewell dinners at beginning and end of the trip

 - Support car and two guides